 To meet the needs of the evolving NHS, commercial operations at Daiichi Sankyo UK are structured into regional business units.
 We maintain our competitive edge by deploying our people and resources appropriately across the country, according to local or individual requirements.

-We work with prescribing advisors, GPs, nurses, dispensing managers, practice managers and retail chemists in primary care – through to consultants, hospital doctors, nurses, business managers and pharmacists in secondary care.
+We work with prescribing advisors, GPs, nurses, dispensing managers, practice managers and retail pharmacists in primary care – through to consultants, hospital doctors, nurses, business managers and pharmacists in secondary care.

 With such a diverse range of customers, we train our people to the highest level to provide quality advice and information on all our products.